resonatehq-examples/example-openai-deep-research-agent-gcp-ts/README.md

-# Deep Research Agent
+# Deep Research Agent on Google Cloud Functions

-A Research Agent powered by Resonate and OpenAI.
+A Research Agent powered by Resonate and OpenAI, running on Google Cloud Functions.
 The Research Agent is a distributed, recursive agent that breaks a research topic into subtopics, researches each subtopic recursively, and synthesizes the results.

 ![Deep Research Agent Demo](doc/research-agent.jpeg)